sapotools/sapo/README.md

-parasynth
+sapo
 =========

-Synthesis of parameters for polynomial dynamical systems
+Reachability computation and parameter synthesis for polynomial dynamical systems